FinTecSystems/xs2a-ios/README.md

   let currentStep = XS2AiOS.shared.currentStep

   if (currentStep == .login) {
-    /// do something when the back button is pressed during the login step }
+    /// e.g. do something when the back button is pressed during the login step }
 }